Generate Point Clouds with Multiscale Details from Graph-Represented Structures: Experiments

 \subsection{Multiscale Editing}

-By adding or deleting vertices with different capacities in MSG, the MSPCG can control the generation in multiple scales.
-Fig.~\ref{fig:Edit}(a) shows some examples of multiscale editing.
-Adding one vertex above the barrel built a sight on a relatively small scale, and deleting a bunch of vertices modified the point cloud on a large scale, e.g. removing the magazine.
-Fig.~\ref{fig:Edit}(b) shows how the reconstruction Chamfer Distances changes when the number of vertices increases on another object.
-The reconstruction Chamfer Distance will gradually decrease when more vertices are added to the graph, and the generated shape will be closer to the ground truth.
-The Chamfer Distances between ground truth and $N$ points sampled from ground truth by FPS method are also shown in Fig.~\ref{fig:Edit}(b) as $\mathit{CD}\ \mathit{FPS-N}$.
-With vertices less than the sampled points, the point cloud generated by MSPCG can have more information than the down-sampled point clouds.
+The MSPCG method enables control over generation at multiple scales by adding or deleting vertices with different capacities within MSG.
+Figure \ref{fig:Edit}(a) illustrates some examples of multiscale editing.
+For instance, adding a single vertex above the barrel creates a detail on a relatively small scale, while deleting a group of vertices modifies the point cloud on a larger scale, such as removing the magazine.

+In Figure \ref{fig:Edit}(b), we observe how the reconstruction Chamfer Distance changes with an increasing number of vertices on another object.
+As more vertices are added to the graph, the reconstruction Chamfer Distance gradually decreases, bringing the generated shape closer to the ground truth.
+Additionally, the Chamfer Distances between the ground truth and $N$ points sampled from the ground truth using the FPS (Farthest Point Sampling) method are depicted as $\mathit{CD}\ \mathit{FPS-N}$ in Figure \ref{fig:Edit}(b).
+Notably, with fewer vertices than the sampled points, the point cloud generated by MSPCG can retain more information compared to down-sampled point clouds.